Formulas and variables explained

 Once you enabled pricing and set the pricing type to Formula-based, you can enter a formula in the field next to it.

-Now let’s take a look at what codes you can use inside a formula.
+Now let’s take a look at how you can build your formula!

-Aside from numbers and elementary arithmetic operations (+, -, * and /) that make up a basic formula, you can also use dynamic codes.
+Aside from numbers and basic arithmetic operations, you can also use dynamic codes.
 These codes dynamically fill in the number they represent.
-See a list of all possibilities:
+Here is a list of all the possibilities:

 • [options_total] to get the current options total.
 Please note this is only available in our Extended version.